zerotired/apex/docs/source/INSTALL.rst

 Installation Instructions
 =========================

-Temporarily, you'll need Velruse from Github which contains two OpenID fixes.
+You'll need Velruse from Github to support many of the new features.
 You'll need to install Velruse from Github:

 ::